Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-{}From this result we can obtain the trace anomaly of the energy momentum tensor.
-As we indicated $T_{+-}$ vanishes classically.
-The result of this is that $h_{+-}$ does not appear in the effective action (\ref{effective2}).
-However in order to preserve diffeomorphism invariance we have to add counterterms that contain $h_{+-}$, so we get a non-zero expectation value for $T_{+-}(p)$ given by
+Using the result~\eqref{eq:inv2Doneloopgravaction} we can compute the trace anomaly of the energy momentum tensor of a Dirac fermion in two dimensions.
+Since the theory does not have any mass scale, the trace of the energy-momentum tensor is zero classically,~$T^{\mu}_{\mu}=2T_{+-}=0$.
+Although~$h_{+-}$ does not appear in the effective action~(\ref{effective2}), once we add the local counterterm to restore diffeomorphism invariance we get a dependence on this graviton field component and a non-zero result for the expectation value

-which means that classical conformal invariance is broken by quantum corrections.
+implying that classical conformal invariance is broken by quantum corrections.

-\subsection{The Atiyah-Singer Index Theorem and the computation of anomalies}
+\subsection{The Atiyah-Singer index theorem and the computation of anomalies}

-In the last two decades, sophisticated technology borrowed from topology has been applied to the computation of anomalies.
-A specially useful tool has been the Atiyah-Singer index theorem \cite{Atiyah-Singer,Atiyah-Pattodi-Singer} and its generalization, the Atiyah-Singer index theorem \cite{Atiyah-Singer-2} for families of elliptic operators.
-By applying the first one it is possible to compute singlet anomalies, while the use of the second one allows us to calculate both local and global anomalies.
+In the last two decades sophisticated tools borrowed from topology have been applied to the computation of anomalies.
+One that has been specially useful is the Atiyah-Singer index theorem \cite{Atiyah-Singer,Atiyah-Pattodi-Singer} and its generalization for families of elliptic operators~\cite{Atiyah-Singer-2}.
+The first one allows a neat computation of singlet anomalies, while the second one has been applied to the analysis of both local and global gauge and gravitational anomalies.

-In what follows we will not review the whole technology for computing anomalies, which is available in a number of reviews \cite{LAG-Ginsparg1,LAG1}.
-Instead we will present the basic results and how to use them.
-Since, as we will see, the problem of computing anomalies is intimately related to the index theorem for the Dirac operator (as well as that for Rarita-Schwinger operator), we start by reviewing the main features of the index theorem for the Dirac operator.
-Given an operator ${\cal O}$ we define the index as the difference between the dimension of the kernel of ${\cal O}$ and that of its adjoint
+Here we are not going to give the full details on how to compute anomalies using index theorems, which the reader can find in a number of reviews (see, e.g, refs.~\cite{LAG-Ginsparg1,LAG1}).
+Instead, we will present the basic results and how to apply them.
+Since the problem of computing anomalies is related to the index theorem for the Dirac operator (as well as that for Rarita-Schwinger operator), we start by reviewing its main features.